DevilANANDGupta/TO_DO_LIST_APP_REACT/README.md

 ## Additional Security Measures

 1. **Password Hashing**:
-   - User passwords are hashed using a strong cryptographic hashing algorithm (e.g., bcrypt) before being stored in the database.
+   - User passwords are hashed using a strong cryptographic hashing algorithm before being stored in the database.
 This ensures that even if the database is compromised, the passwords remain secure.

 2. **JWT Expiry**:
-   - Tokens have a limited lifespan and expire after a certain period (e.g., 15 minutes).
+   - Tokens have a limited lifespan and expire after a certain period .
 This reduces the risk associated with stolen tokens.

 3. **HTTPS**:
    - The application is served over HTTPS to encrypt data in transit and protect against man-in-the-middle attacks.